 The Journal published a print edition every other month.
 It ceased its print edition with the May 2020 issue.
 Going forward, all issues of the Journal will be published digitally on the first weekday of every month.
 In addition, new content will be published weekly between issues.

 Will there be fewer quizzes in 2020?

 No!
 There will be at least the same number of quizzes available.
-In months without a printed copy of the magazine, CE quizzes will be available for articles found online.
+CE quizzes are available for articles found online.
 Click here to view all articles that have a CE quiz available, starting with articles published in January 2020.

 Will content be published online throughout the month?

 The Journal of AHIMA will publish online on the first of each month.
-As news and information becomes available and there is a need, we will publish additional articles during the month.
+We also publish new content every week.

 Where is the new website and how is it different?

-The new Journal website debuted in January right here at journal.ahima.org.
+The new Journal website can be found at journal.ahima.org.
 All content from the magazine will reside here, so you will not need to click into the BOK and the digital edition of the print magazine to access articles.
-The new site will be mobile-friendly and allow linking to individual articles so they can be shared in social media, newsletters, and more.
+The new site is mobile-friendly and allows linking to individual articles so they can be shared in social media, newsletters, and more.

 Are there other changes?

 Going forward, news about AHIMA and our members will be published within the sections of the Journal site.
 Columns from AHIMA’s President, Speaker of the House of Delegates, policy and government affairs team, and CEO will be published here as well.